frictionlessdata/data-quality-dashboard/README.md

 Data Quality Dashboard provides access to, and displays statistics on, a collection of published data.
 This collection of data is logically related: for example, data published by a single government department, or a group of departments.

-The Data Quality Dashboard has been developed in order to display data quality information on the 25K spend data published by the UK Government.
+The Data Quality Dashboard has been developed in order to display data quality information on the 25K spend data published by the UK Government on [data.gov.uk](https://data.gov.uk/).
+You can see and interact with this [instance of Data Quality Dashboard here](http://uk-25k.openspending.org/).
+It is powered by a static database generated with [Data Quality CLI](https://github.com/frictionlessdata/data-quality-cli) that you can find [here](https://github.com/okfn/data-quality-uk-25k-spend).

 The Dashboard can be used for any published collection of data by following a few key steps.

 ## Local development